https://www.deakin.edu.au/__data/assets/image/0006/920481/29276_Diploma-of-Arabic_hero.jpg

 Course overview

-Through this diploma, you'll learn communication skills in Arabic and develop an understanding of Arabic culture and ways of life.
+Through this diploma, you will learn communication skills in Arabic and develop an understanding of Arabic culture and ways of life.
 Gain fluency by taking part in activities across a range of topics focusing on grammar, lexicons, vocabulary and sentence structure.
-You'll also learn about cultural, historical sociolinguistic and political dimensions of the societies and cultures that make up the Arabic speaking world.
+You will also learn about cultural, historical sociolinguistic and political dimensions of the societies and cultures that make up the Arabic speaking world.

-Want to study an award-winning language program and develop your language skills to build a global career?
+Do you want to develop your language skills to build a global career?

 Learning a language is not only fun, it gives you insight into different cultures, develops your adaptability and communication skills, and makes you more employable.